Petra Jordan Safe to Visit? Is It Worth The Risk

 That being said, it’s still essential to be aware of your surroundings and to follow the instructions of local authorities.
 If you see anything suspicious, report it to the authorities immediately.

-Crime (See Also: Is Tenerife Safe to Visit Now?
-A Traveler’s Guide)
+Crime (See Also: Is It Safe To Visit Sicily Now?
+Post Covid Travel Guide)

 Crime